 This delightful little boutique hotel on the south coast of Barbados is located in a quiet residential area across the road from the white sands of Enterprise Beach.

-Originally a private home it has just 10 rooms, each unique, and staff pride themselves on their personalised service.
+Originally a private home it has just 10 rooms, each unique, and staff pride themselves on their personalized service.
 This family owned and operated hotel has a relaxed, friendly atmosphere and a pretty Mediterranean style.

 With a fabulous rooftop bar and restaurant, just perfect for sunsets over the Caribbean Sea, Little Arches gives a very different experience of Barbados from the large resorts the island is known for.